 If you’re having problems with your garage door not opening properly—or at all—it could be a problem with your torsion springs.
 This is one of the integral parts of your garage door and if it is broken (or even if it is just too tight or too loose) it will be almost impossible to open your garage door either manually or with your garage door opener and trying to use your opener with a broken spring can actually break your spring, too.
 This is an especially common problem in the winter when the cold weather puts extra pressure on the springs, but it can happen at any time of year.

 And the longer you’ve had your door, the more likely a broken spring becomes as well.
 For the average family, a spring will last about 10 years, depending on how much you use your garage.
 Attempting to replace torsion springs on your own is extremely dangerous.
 This system is under extreme pressure and if you aren’t carefully trained in how to remove and replace these springs they can cause serious injury and even death.
 Always call the professionals for this job.
 The trained, experienced technicians at Discount Garage Door can replace your torsion springs quickly and efficiently and have your door working again in no time.

 If you’re having trouble with your garage door, give your local garage door opener experts a call!
 We can repair broken springs and cables, get off-track doors back on track, repair garage door openers and more!
 In the greater Tulsa area—including Broken Arrow, Owasso, Bixby, Jenks, Sand Springs, Bartlesville and more—you can call us at (918) 234-3667.
 In the Oklahoma City area, you can call us at (405) 525-3667.
 In Southern OKC—including Moore, Norman and more—call (405) 848-6700.
 In Edmond or Stillwater, call (405) 348-2000.
-Find us on social media—we’re on Facebook, Twitter and Google+.
-You can also go to the “free quote” section on our website to get started on an estimate today!
+You can also go to the Free Quote section on our website to get started on an estimate today!